k3ytoshi/blockchain/README.md

 # blockchain

-backend and frontend blockchain built off the bitcoin protol
+backend and frontend blockchain built off the bitcoin protocol